 The structure chosen by the buyer and seller of a business can sometimes rightfully ignore the intended result.
 For instance, a transaction whose ultimate purpose is to purchase the company assets can be structured as a business merger if a merger improves the tax or business consequences.
 Such a decision requires an attorney with tax and business knowledge.

-Generally, the seller’s primary concerns are reducing taxes to be paid, obtaining relief from future liabilities, and ensuring any deferred payments are satisfied.
+The seller’s usual concerns are reducing taxes to be paid, obtaining relief from future liabilities, and ensuring any deferred payments are satisfied.
 Conversely, buyer concerns include acquiring the business or assets without interrupting the business, ensuring the seller’s claims about the business are truthful, obtaining relief from past or potential liabilities, ensuring the seller will not compete with his former business, and improving the business’s tax attributes, such as the tax basis of assets.
 Cautious business owners will not proceed through this process without the assistance of a business attorney addressing these concerns.

 While the business sale documents address many concerns, there are additional necessary steps to accomplish a successful transition of company ownership.
 In addition to the business sale documents, an attorney will often be needed to assign or negotiate the commercial leases, to amend the companies’ standard contracts with suppliers and customers, and to draft the many related agreements.